471.895 Certain gifts by interested persons prohibited.

 (4) a plaque or similar memento recognizing individual services in a field of specialty or to a charitable cause;

-(5) a trinket or memento costing $5 or less;
+(5) a trinket or memento of insignificant value;

 (6) informational material of unexceptional value; or